 1. Giraffe centre

 over the years the Giraffe Centre in Karen has been a popular day visit point for Nairobians.
 They have Giraffes in various ages and types.

 3. Stedmak wildlife sanctuary

 This private wildlife sanctuary is also in the Karen Area of Nairobi along Lang’ata road.
 They have many mammals, reptiles and bird species.

 there is a popular restaurant and bar and a heated swimming pool

 A government facility ran by the Kenya wildlife service, the Nairobi Animal Orphanage is located within the Nairobi National Park.
 It serves as a treatment and rehabilitation centre for wild animals.
 The Orphanage hosts lions, cheetahs, hyenas, jackals, serval cats, rare Sokoke cats, warthogs, leopards, various monkeys, baboons and buffalo.
 Various birds can also be viewed including parrots, guinea fowls, crowned cranes and ostriches.

 4. Nairobi National park

 Billed “The World’s only Wildlife Capital”, the Nairobi National park is only a short drive out of Nairobi’s central business district.
-The Park’s wide open grass plains is enhanced by the backdrop of the city scrapers.
-The scattered acacia bushes play host to a wide variety of wildlife including the endangered black rhino, lions, leopards, cheetahs, hyenas, buffaloes, giraffes and diverse birdlife with over 400 species recorded.
-Visitors can enjoy the park’s picnic sites, three campsites and the walking trails for hikers.
+The Park’s wide-open grass plains are enhanced by the backdrop of the city scrapers.
+The scattered acacia bushes play host to a wide variety of wildlife including the endangered black rhino, lions, leopards, cheetahs, hyenas, buffaloes, giraffes and a diverse birdlife with over 400 species recorded.
+Visitors can enjoy the park’s picnic sites, three campsites and walking trails for hikers.

 When is the best time to visit the Nairobi National park?